verana-labs/verifiable-trust-vpr-spec/spec.md

 - [Revoke Permission](#mod-pp-msg-9-revoke-permission)
 - [Slash Permission Trust Deposit](#mod-pp-msg-12-slash-permission-trust-deposit)

-It removes the unique [PermissionAuthorizationRecord](#permissionauthorizationrecord) identified by `perm_id` and recomputes the on-chain `FeeGrant` of its containing VSOA.
+It removes the unique [PermissionAuthorizationRecord](#permissionauthorizationrecord) identified by `participant_id` and recomputes the on-chain `FeeGrant` of its containing VSOA.
 No-op if no such record exists.

 This method does NOT read `Permission` state.

 ##### [MOD-DE-MSG-6-1] Revoke VS Operator Authorization method parameters

-- `perm_id` (uint64) (*mandatory*): id of the permission whose authorization record must be removed.
+- `participant_id` (uint64) (*mandatory*): id of the permission whose authorization record must be removed.

 ##### [MOD-DE-MSG-6-2] Revoke VS Operator Authorization basic checks

-- `perm_id` MUST be a valid uint64.
+- `participant_id` MUST be a valid uint64.

-> Note: absence of a record for `perm_id` is NOT an error.
+> Note: absence of a record for `participant_id` is NOT an error.
 The method is a no-op in that case (the permission was never VS-operator-authorized, or was already revoked).

 ##### [MOD-DE-MSG-6-3] Revoke VS Operator Authorization fee checks